 As the name suggests, soluble fiber is dissolved in water.
 Insoluble fiber does not dissolve in water.
 Both fibers have varioushealth benefits and can impactdigestion in different ways.

 Soluble fiber may help reduce the risk of heart disease and improve blood pressure.
 Insoluble fiber may help reduce the risk of diabetes.
-Below is a comparison of the two, their uses, andgood sources of each.
+Below is a comparison of the two, their uses, andgood sources of these fibers.

 dissolves in water